Anveio/stripe-react-fullstack/README.md

 <figcaption>Select the "Sandbox" option under Plan Type.</figcaption>
 </figure>

-After your database is created copy the MongoDB URI displayed by Mlab and paste it as the value of `DEV_DATABASE` in your `variables.env` file.
-Make sure to replace `<dbuser>` and `<dbpassword>` with the database's actual username password.
+After your database is created you'll need to secure it with a username and password by clicking the "Create user" button.
+Copy the MongoDB URI displayed by Mlab and paste it as the value of `DEV_DATABASE` in your `variables.env` file.
+Make sure to replace `<dbuser>` and `<dbpassword>` with the actual username and password you just created.

 <figure>
 <img src="https://i.imgur.com/yTlLgl7.png">
 <figcaption>Copy the MongoDB URI in the fourth line.
 Replace dbuser and dbpassword with the database's actual username password.</figcaption>
 </figure>

-Create another database in Mlab to use for production.
+Create another database (and associated user) in Mlab to use for production.
 Copy the MongoURI of this new database and save it for later.
 Since `variables.env` is only read from during development, you don't need to paste it there.
 You'll use the MongoURI of your production database as an environment variable in Heroku later.

 ### Deploying the server to Heroku